Quick: if you had to say what the most important learning metric is for your online course… what would you say?

 The hard truth is that some students will struggle with course material because of how it’s set up and/or presented.

-Even the best classroom instructors might waver a bit when presenting their first online course…or struggle to engage with students at a level they need to succeed.
+Even the best classroom instructors might waver a bit when presenting their first online course or learning program…or struggle to engage with students at a level they need to succeed.
 Others are natural and effective online teachers, and can deliver impressive courses.

 Fortunately, the warning signs are usually fairly easy to discern:

-- Learner competency – if students are having difficult mastering the material, they might have low quiz scores, infrequent engagement in forums, or might stop logging into the course altogether.
+- Learner competency – if students are having difficulty mastering the material, they might have low quiz scores, infrequent engagement in forums, or might stop logging into the course altogether.

 - Student reviews – watch for negativity towards course layout or the instructor’s ability